runrig-coop/the-runrig-plan/roadmap-2024.md

 roadmap.

 [some mistakes I've made]: #lessons-learned-in-2023
-[3-phase organizing model or "business plan"]: #three-phase-business-plan
+[3-phase organizing model or "business plan"]: #three-phase-organizing-model-or-business-plan
 [specific project, goals and stuff we can build in 2024]: #projects-for-2024
 [workshops and other community building activities]: #building-community
 [event page]: https://events.nixnet.services/events/a25c39b9-35dc-46c2-aab7-fd06cabc4a97